nimmadalaprudhvi/maven/README.md

 Create a GitHub token to run the workflow with only Write and Read access.

+create a Repository secret and add that to GITHUB_TOKEN: ${{ secrets.JAVA_TOKEN }}

-Create a .github/Workflows and publish.yml file.
+Create a .github/Workflows/publish-java-maven.yml file.